5 Commonly Found Mistakes made by Course Creators and How to Overcome Them

 You need not panic, EVERYONE makes mistakes.
 And mostly when everyone is starting off, the mistakes are also of a similar kind.
 You’re not alone :)

-Here's the mistakes that you should avoid:
+Here are the mistakes that you should avoid:

-#1 Not Validating your Course Need
+#1 Not Validating your Course Idea

 You’re in big trouble if you didn’t VALIDATE your course idea before creating it.